 What is the morning after pill?

-The morning after pill is taken soon after sex to reduce the risk of pregnancy.
+The emergency contraception pill is taken soon after sex to reduce the risk of pregnancy.

 The name is misleading — the morning after pill can be taken up to 3 or up to 5 days after sex, depending on the type of pill.